Hmerac/AWSCSAProNotes/README.md

 # AWSCSAProNotes
-A very unstructured, 3 months of delightful notes (gosh, it took long)
+A very unstructured, 3 months of delightful notes

 **CTRL + F -> Search For The Service**